 You can share a copy of your will with anyone you choose: your appointed guardian, family members, friends, religious leader, accountant or even your child.

-If you’re concerned about leaving your original will in your family home, the Victorian Will Bank is a great alternative option.
-The Victorian Will Bank is managed by State Trustees.
+If you’re concerned about leaving your original will in your family home, the The Victorian Will and Powers of Attorney Registry is a great alternative option.
+It is managed by State Trustees.
 Being a government owned business, our facility provides secure and reliable storage at no cost to Victorians.
 Learn more about the Will and Powers of Attorney Registry and how you can lodge your will for safe keeping, no matter where or how it was written.

 Final decision of the court